 8.1.
 Your IP address is automatically assigned to your computer by your Internet Service Provider.
 An IP address may be identified and logged automatically in our server log files whenever a user access the Website, along with the time of the visit and the pages that were visited.

 8.2.
 Collecting IP addresses is standard practice and is done automatically by most websites, applications and other services.
 We use IP addresses for purposes such as calculating usage levels, trends, diagnosing server problems and administering the Website.
 We may also derive your approximate location from your IP address.

 8.3.
 The collection of IP addresses, browser types and other anonymous statistical data does not identify you personally through our server log files.
 We do not link this information to personally identifiable information.

 9.1.
 Cookies are small data files stored by your computer to help improve functionality, tailor information to provide visitors with more relevant pages, store user preferences when needed and collect anonymous statistics on the usage of the Website.

 NOTE: Disclaimers apply to all emails and any attachments.

-This disclaimer applies to any electronic message (such as email, SMS and encrypted text message) passing through the Mervyn Taback Inc. and Taback and Associates (Pty) Ltd t/a Andersen (“Andersen”) information system (including its contents, any attachments and all subsequent messages or attachments).
+This disclaimer applies to any electronic message (such as email, SMS and encrypted text message) passing through the Mervyn Kaufmann Inc. and Kaufmann Inc (Pty) Ltd t/a Andersen (“Andersen”) information system (including its contents, any attachments and all subsequent messages or attachments).
 If there is a conflict between this disclaimer and any other disclaimer, this one will prevail.